Oil on canvas

 Framed: 76.2 x 105.4 x 6.4 cm (30 x 41 1/2 x 2 1/2 in.); Unframed: 61.6 x 91.4 cm (24 1/4 x 36 in.)

 Hinman B. Hurlbut Collection 1949.1775

-Ault worked in rural Woodstock, New York, where he befriended laborers such as ox-trader Festus Yayple.
-Typical of the artist’s work, this canvas infuses an aura of loneliness and beauty into the everyday world.
-The austere calm of the painting’s composition contrasts with the turmoil surrounding Ault, who at the time suffered from poverty, failing eyesight, alcoholism, and mental illness.
+Cleveland-born George Ault spent his final years in rural Woodstock, New York, where he befriended local laborers such as ox-trader Festus Yayple.
+As typical of the artist’s work, this canvas infuses an aura of loneliness and beauty into the everyday world.
+The austere calm of the painting's composition contrasts with Ault's personal life.
+During this time he lived in poverty, with failing eyesight, alcoholism, and ill health.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.